I’m about to say something controversial. That’s not new for me but this comment might be for you. Are you ready?

 - Heavy legs from all the cycling and running.

-- Not kicking in a race so why bother learning.
+- Not kicking in a wetsuit race, so why bother learning?

 - The time could be better spent on developing stroke or working on fitness.

-Developing a good kick will not directly make you faster in the water.
-That much I agree with.
+Developing a good kick will not directly make you faster in the water, that much I agree with.
 But most people do something with their legs.
 Just watch the videos.
-It might a flick of the ankle or a quick bend of the knee.
+It might be a flick of the ankle or a quick bend of the knee.
 It might be once in every 3 arm strokes.
-I’m yet to meet an able bodied triathlete who does absolutely nothing with their legs.
+I’ve yet to meet an able bodied triathlete who does absolutely nothing with their legs.
 The issue is drag.
-The movements I have described above create drag not momentum.
-By working on leg mechanics, learning to kick from the hip not knee and having feet stay very close to each other rather than the wide scissor kick we often see, the swimmer can reduce drag massively.
+The movements I have described above create drag, not momentum.
+By working on leg mechanics, learning to kick from the hip versus the knee, and having feet stay very close to each other rather than the wide scissor kick we often see, the swimmer can reduce drag massively.
 This in itself will increase speed.

-I do not believe in heavy legs but I do believe that all the cycling and running has an impact.
-It leads to tight hip flexors and this leads to a lower leg position in the water and probably seems like heavy legs.
+I do not believe in heavy legs, but I do believe that all the cycling and running has an impact.
+It leads to tight hip flexors which then leads to a lower leg position in the water, and probably seems like heavy legs.
 You can fix this with more dry land work and hip mobility.

-Kicking will benefit your swimming not hold you back.
-Your fitness will not suffer and you may find that a gentle, rhythmic 2 beat kick reduces your drag and allows you to come out of the water feeling fresher and thus saves energy which you can use with greater effect on the bike and run.
+Kicking will benefit your swimming, not hold you back.
+Your fitness will not suffer, and you may find that a gentle, rhythmic 2 beat kick reduces your drag and allows you to come out of the water feeling fresher, thus saving energy which you can use with greater effect on the bike and run.

-Following al of that, this is my 9 point plan for your new kicking programme…..
+Following all of that, this is my 9 point plan for your new kicking programme:

-- Work on mobility and flexibility of hip flexors and ankles, daily – start with 5’ for each but you probably should do more
+- Work on mobility and flexibility of hip flexors and ankles daily.
+Start with 5 minutes for each and work up to more.

 - Include 10-20% of kicking in each swim workout.
 Warm ups and cool downs are a good place to start.